How pay-per-view live streaming helps theatres survive

 Here are some of the highlights.

 Lockdown struck when musical Romantics Anonymous was about to tour the USA as the Wise Children and Plus Theatricals production.

-“Partnering with TicketCo TV opened this opportunity for us to perform again,” said Wise Children founder Emma Rice.
+“Partnering with TicketCo Media Services opened this opportunity for us to perform again,” said Wise Children founder Emma Rice.
 “There are no barriers to reaching existing audiences and new ones and the cost is not prohibitive.
 Plus, the tickets sales function is combined with the streaming service, which makes buying tickets easy for our customers.”

 The beauty of pay-per-view live streaming enabling artists to perform and the public still having access to live shows was not lost on renowned theatre critic Patrick Marmion.

 In his review of Romantics Anonymous in the Daily Mail he commented: “Perhaps the most exciting thing about this is that it’s happening at all.
-The TicketCo app worked a treat on my TV; and you can log on from a phone or computer.
+The TicketCo app worked a treat on my Media Services; and you can log on from a phone or computer.
 So maybe it will trigger a whole new sub-genre of theatre online.”

 Supporting regional theatres

 Tall Stories is presenting its acclaimed stage reimagining of ‘The Snail and the Whale’ in a series of live-streamed performances this month.
 Each individual performance in the virtual tour will be linked to and marketed to a regional UK theatre.
 It is designed to support regional theatres, with audiences encouraged to purchase tickets to the performance linked to their local theatre.